 Applications are accepted on a rolling basis in the early fall and continuing on a space available basis.
 Admission to Simpson College is based on your student’s academic record, extracurricular activities, and potential for success in a rigorous liberal arts curriculum.

 Applications are reviewed individually by an admission committee comprised of Admission Staff and Academic Deans.
 Members of the committee consider various academic factors and secondary factors as indicators or a student’s potential to succeed at Simpson.
 Primary factors include, but are not limited to, high school GPA, course selection, ACT or SAT scores, and academic achievement.
 Secondary factors include, but are not limited to, extracurricular activities, awards, service, community involvement, and work experience.

 Your student has three ways they can apply to Simpson.
 They can apply using our online application.
 If they are applying to other colleges using the Common Application they can simply add Simpson College to schools they want their application sent to.
 Students also have the option of printing out a pdf of the application and mailing it to the Office of Admissions.

 - Complete application for admission (no application fee required)

-- When requesting your transcript, please also have your counselor complete the Counselor recommendation/high school report form.
+- When requesting a transcript, please also have your student’s counselor complete the Counselor recommendation/high school report form.